 However, the HDOA's proposal largely codifies the same standards that gave rise to the circumstances that highlighted the rule's necessity.
-In 2019, 21 cows perished on a barge due to a lack of adequate ventilation on a ship that purportedly complied with the Hawaii Cattlemen's Council standards for the transport of cattle on sea vessel.
-The HDOA's proposal makes no improvements to this standard in adopting it in regulation.
+In 2019, 21 cows perished on a barge due to a lack of adequate ventilation on a ship that purportedly complied with the Hawaii Cattlemen's Council standards for the transport of cattle on sea vessel.2 The HDOA's proposal makes no improvements to this standard in adopting it in regulation.

 In its commitment to promulgate these rules, the HDOA agreed to develop regulations consistent with 9 C.F.R. pt.
 91 (federal live animal export regulations), and to include protections for all species.
 Our organizations were disappointed to find that the HDOA's proposal fails to meet this commitment.
-Key
+Key provisions to prevent heat stress, prohibit the transport of unfit animals, and provide access to food and water are missing, and the proposal does not include protections for pigs and horses.
+Our organizations have thus prepared comments asking that HDOA meet its commitment by revising its proposal and by extending these protections to pigs and horses.
+Suggested in-text revisions are attached to this document.

-&lt;sup>1 The Animal Welfare Institute, founded in 1951 and headquartered in Washington DC, is dedicated to reducing animal suffering and advancing the welfare of all animals, including those raised for food.
+1 The Animal Welfare Institute, founded in 1951 and headquartered in Washington DC, is dedicated to reducing animal suffering and advancing the welfare of all animals, including those raised for food.
 As part of our mission, we work to improve conditions for farm animals, including during transport.
 AWI has over a decade of experience advocating on behalf of animals transported by sea vessel.

-&lt;sup>2 Daysog, R. (2019).
+2 Daysog, R. (2019).
 Critics: Deaths of 21 cattle on barge bound for Kauai 'cruel and inhumane.'
 Hawaii News Now. https://tinyurl.com/2apsjyy6.